 The total estimated capital cost for the emergency scheme is R50 million (2019 base year costs).
-The project is currently in the tender stage; with an anticipated construction and initial operating period of 6 months from Tender award.
+The project is currently in construction; with an anticipated completion during December 2022; which includes an initial operating period of 6 months.

 (i) Vulamehlo Dam and WTP Upgrade